Why is a brownie not a cookie?

 Baking Cookies: Methods and Practices

 Cookies are a versatile treat, offering endless possibilities for customization.
-But why is a brownie not a cookie?
+But have you ever wondered, why is a brownie not a cookie?
 The answer lies in their distinct baking methods and ingredient choices.
-While cookies can range from chewy to crispy, the techniques used to create these textures are uniquely different from those used for brownies.
-Your baking approach and ingredient combinations ultimately shape the final product, highlighting the contrast between these two beloved desserts.
+Cookies can range from chewy to crispy, but the techniques used to achieve these textures differ significantly from those required for brownies.
+This distinction is key to understanding why a brownie is not a cookie.

 1. Ingredient Balance